 How Much Cheese and Crackers Per Person?

-Cheese platters and charcuterie boards are popular at events and for dinner parties, but knowing how much to prepare can make your preparation less stressful.
+Cheese platters and charcuterie boards are popular at events like family get-togethers, tailgate parties, and dinner parties, but knowing how much to prepare can make your preparation less stressful.

 You will need 1-3 oz. of cheese per guest on a charcuterie board for a snack or appetizer.
 If you intend to feed a crowded dinner with a cheese board, you will need to have 7-8 oz. per person.
 Cheeses served as a dessert or a light lunch should be 1.75-4.5 oz. per person.